| Non-Rationalised NCERT Books Solution | ||||||

 The probability that a tyre will need to be replaced before covering 4000 km is 0.02.

-The probability that a tyre will last more than 9000 km.
+(ii) What is the probability that it will last more than 9000 km?

 Let E2 be the event that a tyre lasts more than 9000 km.